MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-has-key-function.md

 ## Returns

-Indicates whether the key exists in the bag.
+True or false depending on if the key exists in the bag.

 ## Example